EWG News and Analysis

 3. Store and reheat leftovers safely Leftovers can extend the joy of a holiday -- by giving you a break from the kitchen!
 But be sure to avoid plastic when storing and (especially) when heating them.
 Here's why -- and how:

 - Skip the plastic food storage containers if you can.
 The chemical additives in plastic can migrate into food and liquids.
-Ceramic or glass food containers (like Pyrex) are safer. ">Click here to get a 10-piece Pyrex set on Amazon (and a portion of your purchase will go towards helping EWG!).
+Ceramic or glass food containers (like Pyrex) are safer.

 - Don't microwave food or drinks in plastic containers, even if they claim to be "microwave safe."
 Heat can release chemicals into your food and drink.
 Microwaves heat unevenly, creating hot spots where the plastic is more likely to break down.